 How to Get Space Needle Tickets

 When you arrive at the Space Needle, there are ticket kiosks where you can purchase timed tickets.
-There’s an option to do a timed ticket combination with the Chihuly Garden and Glass Museum.
+You can also combine a timed ticket with the Chihuly Garden and Glass Museum.

-We purchased our tickets at the kiosk for the next timed ticket slot, which was only 5 minutes later.
+We purchased our tickets at the kiosk for the next timed ticket slot only 5 minutes later.

-You can also purchase your tickets ahead of time to avoid the hassle of buying them on-site.
+You can also purchase your tickets beforehand to avoid the hassle of buying them on-site.

 What to Expect at the Space Needle with Kids